- Post Script -

 News 03.10.06

-On visiting the R Block today it was found to have been fitted with a new double bolted and padlocked plywood door.
+On visiting the R Block with Harold Lewis who was familiar with the building from his RAF days, it was found to have been fitted with a new double bolted and padlocked plywood door.
 However vandalism was evident in that an original external side door which had at sometime in the past been sealed with building blocks, now has a gaping hole in it.
 This gives access to a small tiled room in a rear corner of the block.
-The room is half-tiled, but did not seem to be a lavatory.
 Could it have been a battery room for emergency lighting?

 The gravel trap removed Left hand wall